 Labor will be provided by the community’s men using picks, shovels, and trowels available in their own homes.
 There are a number of skilled masons in the community who are available to prepare the bricks for the latrine walls.

 Peace Corps Volunteer Directing Project

-This is a great project, which will impact on the health and wellbeing of the entire village.
-It has the full support of the community, and incorporates substantial contribution from those who will benefit from the project.
+This is a great project, which will impact on the health and well-being of the entire village.
+It has the full support of the community and incorporates substantial contributions from those who will benefit from the project.